wbyates777/Gazetteer/README.md

 produces the output:

   market    : XNYS
-    name      : NEW YORK STOCK EXCHANGE, INC. id        : 2639
-    currency  : US Dollar (USD)
-    city      : New York (NYC)
-    country   : United States (USA)
-    timezone  : America/New_York
-    region    : Americas
-    subregion : Northern America
+  name      : NEW YORK STOCK EXCHANGE, INC. id        : 2717 currency  : US Dollar (USD) city      : New York, NYC (NY) country   : United States (USA) timezone  : America/New_York region    : Americas subregion : Northern America
   LOCODE    : USNYC

   The distance between London and New York is 5579.86 km The Geohash for position (57.64911, 10.40744) is u4pruydqqvj

 Please report any errors, omissions, or suggested extensions to the email above.